abstractmachines/abramov-redux-egghead/README.md

 ## Code after videos 22:

-At this point after extracting components and toying with the code, and getting the code to work at the end of every video, things broken down a bit.
+At this point after extracting components and toying with the code, and getting the code to work at the end of every video, things broke down a bit.

 The discussion on the [tutorial page here](https://egghead.io/lessons/javascript-redux-extracting-container-components-filterlink) indicates that: